ishwank/supreme-enigma/README.md

 # supreme-enigma

+Language Used : R

+Steps :
-Movie search engine in R
+1.Run Movies_Search_Engine.R in R studio .
+2.Enter one or multiple terms to begin your search.